Victorian Liberal Party: Opposition (2014–present)

 Following the 2022 Victorian state election, the party's director Sam McQuestin, stepped down citing 'internal challenges' in the months leading into the state election.
 McQuestin is set to be replaced by West Australian Liberal party state director Stuart Smith after a three-month search.

 John Pesutto was elected leader of the Liberal Party on 8 December 2022, winning the party room ballot by one vote against Brad Battin.
 Under Pesutto's leadership, in March 2023 he attempted to expel Liberal MP Moira Deeming from the party room after she spoke at an anti-trans rally outside the Victorian Parliament, but the vote failed 18–11.
 Two months later, Deeming threatened to sue Pesutto following the first attempt to expel her and associate her with neo-Nazis.
 She was subsequently expelled from the party room 19 votes to 11.
 Following that vote, Pesutto was Booed by supporters of Deeming during a state council speech.

 The Victorian Liberal Party endorsed candidates for the first time in the party's history for the 2024 Melbourne City Council election.

 On 27 December 2024, Brad Battin deposed Pesutto in a leadership spill.
-The cabinet having a lack of males and coming at a time where Liberals are in fact performing relatively well to Labor in polls have drawn some criticism and doubts at the prospect of the party.
+The cabinet having a lack of males and coming at a time when Liberals are in fact performing relatively well to Labor in polls have drawn some criticism and doubts at the prospect of the party.
 Battin was deposed by Jess Wilson in another leadership spill on 18 November 2025, less than 12 months after the previous spill.
 Wilson became the first woman to lead the Victorian Liberals.